 General admission requirements and specific course and program admission requirements shall be outlined in the College Catalog.
-All admission procedures shall be under the direct supervision of the Registrar and subject to review and action by the Vice President for Student Services.
+All admission procedures shall be under the direct supervision of the Director of Admissions and subject to review and action by the Vice President for Student Services.